huynhstin/BlackJack/README.md

   Other logic:

-    -> Make player unable to stand unless hand is at least 16; must hit or surrender
+    -> Dealer must hit if less than 16, stand if at least 17

     -> You can't hit after you split